photoview/photoview/README.md

 1. Rename `/api/example.env` to `.env`
   - Update `PHOTOVIEW_SQLITE_PATH` if you don't want to put sqlite file under `/api`
+  - To set a different DBMS driver
+    - Comment the SQLite path variable
+    - Update `PHOTOVIEW_DATABASE_DRIVER` with your driver
+    - Uncommenting the corresponding connection string variable for the new driver
 2. Rename `/ui/example.env` to `.env`

 ### Start API server